MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/create-check-with-blank-status.md

 ---

-# Create checks with a blank status
+# Create checks that have Blank status

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This topic describes the capability to create blank checks.
-For example, you might create blank check to reocord a check that has been damaged and can't be used for payment.
+This topic explains how to create blank checks.
+For example, you might create a blank check to record a check that has been damaged and can't be used for payment.

+On the **Checks** page, you perform maintenance tasks for checks.
+For example, you can create new check numbers and delete checks.
+You can also create checks that have a status of **Blank**.
+After blank checks are created, they can't be deleted or reused in the system.

+> [!NOTE]
-The **Checks** page is where you perform maintenance tasks on checks, such as creating new check numbers and deleting checks.
-Blank status checks can also be created from this page.
-After a check has been created with a Blank status, it cannot be deleted or reused in the system.
-This feature is available from the **Checks** page if the **Create checks with a blank status on the Checks page** parameter on the **Feature management** page is enabled.
-If the feature is not enabled, then Blank status checks can be created from the **Payment by check** dialog during the Accounts payable payment generation process.
+> This feature is available on the **Checks** page only if you turn on the **Create checks with a blank status on the Checks page** feature on the **Feature management** page.
+If the feature isn't turned on, checks that have **Blank** status can be created only from the **Payment by check** dialog box during the payment generation process in Accounts payable.

-To navigate to the **Checks** page, click **Cash and bank management > Bank accounts > Bank accounts > Manage payments > Checks** or **Cash and Bank management > Inquiries and Reports > Checks**.
+To open the **Checks** page, go to **Cash and bank management \> Bank accounts \> Bank accounts**, and then, on the Action Pane, on the **Manage payments** tab, in the **Related information** group, select **Checks**.
+Alternatively, go to **Cash and bank management \> Inquiries and reports \> Checks**.

-Click **Create blank checks** to complete the process.
-While the system is creating checks with a blank status, the associated bank account will be inactivated temporarily.
-This reduces the risk of generating payments at the same time that blank status checks are created.
-When the processing is finished, the associated bank account is reactivated.
+Then, to create checks that have **Blank** status, on the Action Pane, select **Create blank checks**.
+While the system is creating blank checks, the associated bank account is temporarily inactivated.
+This behavior reduces the risk that payments will be generated at the same time that blank checks are created.
+When the processing is completed, the associated bank account is reactivated.